chris-short/chrisshort.net/content/post/2019-learnings-2020-expectations/index.md

 +++

 A former co-worker and now friend has a tagline, “Every day is a school day.”
 I remind myself of this fact almost every time I learn something new.
 2019 was the hardest year of my life.
-I’d like to share some things I picked up on this most recent journey around the sun we call 2019.
-I’ll make some predictions about 2020 in the process too.
+I'd like to share some things I picked up on this most recent journey around the sun we call 2019.
+I'll make some predictions about 2020 in the process too.

 ## Kubernetes